schmynth/hydotfiles/analysis.md

 The themes are sourced from project HyDE github repo.

+### Cursor

+Change the cursor in ~/.local/share/hyde/hyprland.conf under CURSOR You should combine a XCURSOR and HYPRCURSOR theme by taking the xcursor theme and copying the hyprcursor/ folder from the HYPRCURSOR theme into it, so that the theme folder has the following structure:
+    themename/
+        cursors/ # xcursor
+        hyprcursors/ # hyprcursor
+        cursor.theme
+        index.theme

 ## Hyprland

 General override config files are located in ~/.config/hypr/ as usual.
 These override the boilerplate files in ~/.local/share/hyde/
+More info in ~/.config/hypr/hyprland.conf

 ### Hyprlock